-registered with a GP in Greater Manchester at the time of referral, and eligible for NHS treatment.
+registered with a GP in Greater Manchester, and eligible for NHS treatment.

 The service is the culmination of several years of work to develop an improved model of care, which is local, timely, and easier to access.

 At Indigo we see people in order of their referral date.
-We’re currently contacting people who were referred to us in October 2021.
-WE’ll keep you up to date here (and on our socials) as we move through our referral list.
+We’re currently contacting people who were referred to us in February 2022.
+We’ll keep you up to date here (and on our socials) as we move through our waiting list.

 We know that trans and non-binary people are the experts of their own experience, and that is why this service has been developed by and for trans communities.
 Our services are trans and non-binary led, with trans and non-binary people guiding and feeding into them at all levels.